Why are charities increasingly being attacked by cyber criminals?

 Attitudes towards cybersecurity

 Another reason charities are increasingly vulnerable to cyberattacks may be their attitudes towards cybersecurity itself.
-Whilst charities acknowledge the importance of cybersecurity, a significant 80% of charities believe that the pandemic hasn’t changed or affected their cybersecurity policies.
-This oversight may be a contributing factor to the increasing number of cyberattacks.
+Whilst charities acknowledge the importance of cybersecurity, a majority report that cybersecurity remains a lower priority than operational activities.

-With the increased use of personal devices, stay-at-home policy and lack of funding caused by Covid-19, administering and monitoring cybersecurity measures has become increasingly difficult, or ignored altogether.
+With the increased use of personal devices, stay-at-home policy andand ongoing funding challenges, administering and monitoring cybersecurity measures has become increasingly difficult, or ignored altogether.
 With these additional challenges, the already strained resources for cybersecurity have presented charities with increasingly difficult circumstances to ensure they remain as protected as possible.

 Cybersecurity responsibility

 Ensuring that both organisations and employees are empowered by, and responsible for, their cybersecurity is vital.
-Only 38% of charities regularly update their board at least quarterly on their cybersecurity plan of action.
+Only around 30% of charities have a board member or trustee with explicit responsibility for cybersecurity.
 Many organisations only update top level management, too, leaving many workers without the knowledge needed to protect them.

 The more organisations can provide up-to-date knowledge and skills to their workforce on cybersecurity best practice, the greater their resilience to cybercrime.
 Cybersecurity training is a simple yet highly effective way to prepare charity workers to prevent, and to react to, cybercrime.
 Your ‘human firewall’, for example, is the biggest line of defence against cybercriminals and should be a high priority for any charity.